Elorucov/ProjectB/API.md

 | `products` |  [Product](#product)[]  | _(optional)_ An array of mentioned products |

 ## server.getEnumStrings
-This method returns descriptions for the ID parameters used in the bug tracker.
+This method returns descriptions for the static enum parameters used in **ProjectB**.

 ### Parameters
 Doesn't have